xettrialeen/Enhanced-YouTube-Audio-Visualizer---/README.md

 - 🐛 Report bugs or suggest improvements on the [GitHub Issues](https://github.com/yourusername/enhanced-youtube-audio-visualizer/issues) page.
 - 📧 Email us at aleenbhandari2@gmail.com for any inquiries or collaborations.

-We value your input and strive to make the Enhanced YouTube Audio Visualizer the best it can be.
+We value your input and strive to make the Kadaa Beat the best it can be.

 ## License 📜

-The Enhanced YouTube Audio Visualizer is released under a proprietary license.
+The Kadaa Beat is released under a proprietary license.
 While the source code is closed, you are free to use the user script for personal, non-commercial purposes.
 Redistribution or modification of the script is not permitted without explicit permission from the author.

 ---

-🎉 Thank you for choosing the Enhanced YouTube Audio Visualizer!
+🎉 Thank you for choosing the Kadaa Beat!
 We hope it brings joy and excitement to your YouTube experience.
 Happy visualizing! 🎶✨